yisiox/tp/docs/UserGuide.md

 1. Ensure you have [Java 11](https://www.oracle.com/sg/java/technologies/javase/jdk11-archive-downloads.html) installed on your Computer.

-2. Download the latest `assetbook-3.jar` from [here](https://github.com/AY2324S2-CS2103T-W12-3/tp/releases).
+2. Download the latest `assetbook.jar` from [here](https://github.com/AY2324S2-CS2103T-W12-3/tp/releases).

-3. Move the file into the folder where you want AssetBook-3 to store the contact information.
-New users may simply create a folder on their desktop, then drag and drop `assetbook-3.jar` inside.
+3. Move the file into the folder where you want *AssetBook* to store the contact information.
+New users may simply create a folder on their desktop, then drag and drop `assetbook.jar` inside.

+> Placeholder image for assetbook.jar inside a folder on the desktop

 4. Double-click on the `jar` file and a GUI as shown in the following section should appear.
    Note that the app contains some sample data when launched for the first time.